- Testing your business idea is key to see if it is a viable business model.

 “Having worked with many startups — both on my own account as an entrepreneur and as an advisor to others — I like to use a rule I call 100/1,000,” Clements wrote in a blog post on IvyExec.
 “Make a list of 100 things you can do to market the product, and then execute that list of 100, and in the process, speak with 1,000 people about the product.”

 If you do this, you will have data on your product, Clements said.
 You’ll know who is interested in it, what marketing strategies worked and didn’t work, and how you can improve, all of which are invaluable steps in getting your idea and business off the ground, he added.

 Too many businesses are afraid to fail, so they don’t put themselves in the position to do so.
 Often, this looks like either avoidance of pursuing new ideas or failure to properly test a product idea before launching it.

 By adopting an experimentation mindset, you’ll be more willing to make mistakes and test a variety of different ideas.
 Your business model will unlock more long-term value, as you’ll give more ideas a chance to come to fruition.
 In this case, failure is also seen as a success, as it allows you to better understand what works and what doesn’t in this everchanging business world.

 Design thinking involves the cognitive, strategic and practical processes of developing new ideas or products.
 It helps innovators redefine problems and create better, more creative solutions.
 In other words, it opens the door to more groundbreaking discoveries and inventions.

 To implement this strategy into your business, you want to follow the five stages of design thinking: empathy (research/understand customers’ needs), define (state your customers’ problems and needs), ideate (brainstorm unique solutions to their problems), prototype (create the solutions) and, most importantly, test (try them out yourself).

-Additional reporting by Marci Martin.
+Marci Martin contributed to the writing and reporting in this article.
 Some source interviews were conducted for a previous version of this article.